 You certainly can!
 These cookie dough bites can be consumed without any added chocolate coating or chocolate drizzle if you would like.
 Just form them into balls and enjoy.

 If your cookie dough is dry, you likely added too much flour.
 Make sure that you are measuring your flour properly by spooning it into your measuring cup!
-You can add a little more heavy cream to thin it out if needed.
+You can add a little more heavy cream to thin it out if needed to make the texture moist again.

 Need more inspiration for dessert?
 Check out my desserts recipe page!